UAV-Bro/3D-Printed-Drones/Revo Quad /README.txt

 Depending on the FPV system you have you can mount any 20x20 or most 30x30 VTX.

+More Camera and Antenna Mounts are coming soon.

 Post your build to X(twitter) and tag @uavbro